neveldo/data-pesticides/README.md

 ### Application requirements :

+- A web server (such as Nginx or Apache)
 - PHP 5.6+
 - composer
 - A RDF Triplestore (for instance, you can use [Blazegraph](https://github.com/blazegraph/database/releases))

 ### Installation :

+All the data required by the application are already bundled within the package `datasets/source.tar.gz`.

 - Install the latest version of Blazegraph, launch it through the command `java -server -Xmx4g -jar blazegraph.jar`, and create a new namespace named 'datapesticides' (with the mode option set to 'quads').
 That's all for the database part.
 - Make sure the directories var/cache/ and datasets/ are writeable